omigami/omigami/README.md

 A package to access Omigami services.

 ## Installation
-Omigami supports python 3.7 up to 3.9.
+Omigami officially supports python 3.7 up to 3.9.
+Support for newer versions remains to be tested.
 To install it, simply:

 ```sh
 pip install omigami-client